Ariharasudhan-Adaikalam/WikiBot/README.md

-# Wiki Bot🤖: Your Wikipedia Companion
+# WikiBot🤖: Your Wikipedia Companion

 ## Overview
 The objective of this project is to build a Wikipedia-based chatbot, WikiBot🤖, using Retrieval-Augmented Generation (RAG).
 The chatbot leverages LangChain, HuggingFace models, and a Chroma vector store to answer user queries based on real-time retrieval of Wikipedia articles.
 By combining large language models with retrieval techniques, WikiBot provides contextually relevant and accurate answers to user queries, effectively utilizing Wikipedia data.